Home

 Introducing the Translation Matrix

-To facilitate point translations via point-matrix multiplication, the adoption of [4x4] matrices becomes indispensable.
-Given that our current discussion is constrained to [3x3] matrices, the intricacies of utilizing matrices for translations will be expounded upon in the Transforming Points and Vectors chapter.
+To facilitate point translations using point-matrix multiplication, we need to use 4x4 matrices instead of 3x3 matrices, which can only encode rotation (and scaling).
+Since our current discussion is limited to 3x3 matrices, the specifics of using matrices for translations will be explained in the Transforming Points and Vectors chapter.

 Rotations Around an Arbitrary Axis